Summary

 }

-For this input datatype, you'll have to give the name or the unique identifier of the multi-cluster view and the identifier of the connection to update, along with whatever you want to change.
+For the input, you'll have to give the name or the unique identifier of the multi-cluster view and the identifier of the connection to update, along with whatever you want to change.
 Click on the Show Query link above the Syntax section for an example of how to find the identifier.

 ParameterTypeRequiredDefaultStabilityDescription